Tanmay92k3/Tanmay92k3/README.md

 - 👋 Hi, I’m  @Tanmay92k3
-- 👀 I’m interested in Cyber Security 🛡️ and Blockchain 🔗
+- 👀 Interested in Cyber Security 🛡️ and Blockchain 🔗
-- 🌱 I’m currently learning Python 🐍 and Linux 🐧
+- 🌱 Currently learning Python 🐍 and Linux 🐧

 <!---